Health in Greece and How Poverty Affects It

 Until fairly recently healthcare in Greece was actually working quite well.
-It’s been an area that has always been well funded by the state, that is of course before the economic crisis in the country that actually started in 2009.
+It’s been an area that has always been well funded by the state.
+That is of course before the economic crisis in the country; that actually started in 2009.

-Recession brings changes
+Recession brings changes in health

-On the other hand, public healthcare has changed a lot, that is to a negative extent.
-Austerity measures in Greece have force the Greek government not to hire new doctors and medical staff, so medical centers and hospitals are seriously lacking personnel, and the most important thing is that in many cases now they even lack the most essential material and resources.
-This situation has undermined the quality of medical services offered, has created larger waiting list for tests and operations and the risk of medical errors.
+On the other hand, public healthcare has changed a lot.
+That is to a negative extent.
+Austerity measures in Greece have force the Greek government not to hire new doctors as well as medical staff.
+So medical centers and hospitals are seriously lacking personnel.
+The most important thing is that in many cases now they even lack the most essential material and resources.
+This situation has undermined the quality of medical services offered.
+And has created larger waiting list for tests; as well as operations.
+Including the risk of medical errors.

-At the same time most Greek patients remain “hostages” of this situation.
-Since their income has decreased significantly, most cannot afford the services of private medical institutions, therefore poorer people have also poorer health compared to wealthier people.
+At the same time, most Greek patients remain “hostages” of this situation.
+Since their income has decreased significantly; most cannot afford the services of private medical institutions.
+Therefore poorer people have also poorer health compared to wealthier people.

-Greece was in the second place in the European Union in 1991 regarding life expectancy, but fell 11th in 2004.
+This is regarding life expectancy.
+But fell 11th in 2004.
 A recent survey indicated that the main causes of death in the Greek population, in descending order, are diseases of the circulatory system, cancer, diseases of the respiratory system and external causes like injuries and poisonings.
 In 2004, 48% of deaths in Greece were due to circulatory diseases and cancers were responsible for 25% of deaths, with other reasons to follow with significantly lower rates.

 I haven’t found any new data but it’s certain that over the last decade Greece will be much lower in the European Union when life expectancy is concerned, but the cause of deaths could have probably remained about the same.

-The cost of healthcare in Greece
+The cost of health care in Greece

 Regarding the cost, this has been raised in the last few decades significantly.
 The change is more apparent in poorer and middle families like mine.
 In the past almost all medications and medical tests were offered by the state for free or you simply had to pay a small amount of money for really expensive tests and drugs.
 This is not the case anymore.
 A large part of the cost of prescribed medicine is still covered by the state, but some drugs are really expensive.